NandiniVermaNTU/CZ2002-Project/README.md

 _**Check table availabilty**_ shows the status of all the 10 tables in the restaurant.
 If a table is available, its status is shown as <I> true </I> otherwise <I> false </I>.
 A table is identified by its unique Table ID.

 ### Sales and Revenue Functions
+It asks for the desired range (in days)